Guide to finding the best injector

-What happens with these skyping clinics is that the doctor may well have no experience in cosmetic medicine and may also be in another state.
-They are often paid between $25-$50 per Skype call.
+A red flag in a Skyping clinics is where the doctor may well have no experience in cosmetic medicine and may also be in another state.
+They are often paid between $5- $40 per Skype call.
 It is the Skyping doctors who are legally responsible for your treatment and all complications arising from it.

 Also, if you are not being treated by a doctor and there is not one available at the clinic you went to, who will be caring for you when something goes wrong, which requires assessment and treatment by a doctor?
 If an infection occurs with your filler, or something worse like an occlusion, who do you want on site and accessible at all times?
-Clinics who don’t have doctors onsite are clearly an inferior choice.
+Clinics who don’t have access to doctors are not looking after your health.

 Check that the location is approved as a medical clinic with regulatory bodies.

 Little / Big Clues to a clinic being dodgy or reputable: